 Water resistance.
 All sheathing wraps, including asphalt felt paper, will effectively shed water on vertical surfaces.
 Pooled water, however, will leak through most perforated plastic housewraps over time, while the nonperforated materials will contain liquid water indefinitely.

-Damage from extractives.
+Damage from extractives, stuccco, and moisture.
 Researchers have reported that extractives leaching out of redwood and cedar siding can cause plastic housewrap to lose its water repellency and to deteriorate.
 Back-priming the wood siding or leaving an air space behind the siding will help prevent this.
 Stucco will also degrade plastic housewrap and is rarely installed over it.
-Details that trap water against the housewrap, such as poorly designed window flashings, promote rapid deterioration of the housewrap.
+Details that trap water against the housewrap, or catch water in folds, such as poorly designed window openings, promote rapid deterioration of the housewrap.